Caller ID & CNAM

 What is CNAM?

 CNAM is that database that registers Caller ID tags for outbound calls.
-For example, let’s say your MightyCall number (or your phone number in general) is 843-366-9288, but you want your Caller ID to say “Pete’s Auto Repair”—you would register for that and pay the one-time charge (MightyCall can help you register it for free).
+For example, let’s say your MightyCall number (or your phone number in general) is 843-366-9288, but you want your Caller ID to say “Pete’s Auto Repair”—you would register for that and pay the one-time charge (MightyCall can help its users register CNAME for free).

 Even after paying however, CNAM is not guaranteed to work 100% of the time because your service provider (Verizon, Sprint, etc.) controls its usage.
 For outbound calls, both you and the person you’re calling need to be eligible to display the information.